% cd ..

 What is Back-Translation?

 On this blog, articles written in Japanese are translated into English by AI.
-But rather than just translating, a mechanism for automatically verifying translation quality is built in.
+But I didn't stop at translation — the blog also includes a system that automatically verifies translation quality.

 The idea is simple.
 A Japanese article is translated into English, then that English is translated back into Japanese.
 The original Japanese and the round-tripped Japanese are then compared.
 If the translation distorted the meaning, the round-tripped version will differ significantly from the original.
-It's essentially a "sanity check" for translation.
+It's essentially a "double-check" for translation — like verifying your math by working backwards.

 A Concrete Example